-Objective E1: Develop an integrated monitoring network to assess ecosystem outcomes associated with the implementation of the CCMP
+Objective E1: Develop an integrated monitoring network to collection information to assess ecosystem outcomes associated with the implementation of the CCMP.

 E1.1: Facilitate the development of an integrated monitoring strategy and protocols through regional monitoring and assessment teams.

 E1.2: Biannually assess the value of information for measuring ecosystem and CCMP implementation outcomes.